firebase/firebase-cpp-sdk/release_build_files/readme.md

 Google-Mobile-Ads-SDK Cocoapod listed above (7.69.0-cppsdk2) to maintain compatibility with Firebase 9.x.

+Note: Parts of the Firebase iOS SDK are written in Swift.
+If your application does not use any Swift code, you may need to add an empty .swift file to your Xcode project to ensure that the Swift runtime is included in your app.

 #### Libraries

 If you prefer to link against static libraries instead of xcframeworks (see the